Fitness to practise

 In general, the requirements for admission to medical school are so high that we are dealing with a self-selected group of people who have largely learned to compensate for their dyslexia.
 The approach we take is to try to explore with the applicant the extent to which dyslexia interferes with his or her studies and their life in general.
 In addition, we try to judge the level of insight that the student has about difficulties that might be encountered with important matters such as accurate drug prescribing.

-Students who indicate on their UCAS form that they are dyslexic will be referred to the University's Dyslexia Support Services at the Learning Differences Centre on enrolment.
+Students who indicate on their UCAS form that they are dyslexic will be referred to the University's Dyslexia Support Services on enrolment.
 However, all students with dyslexia are welcome to request a prospective visit to the University's Dyslexia Support Services.
-They will be required to undertake an assessment of their dyslexia through the University's Dyslexia Services.
 Students whose Pastoral Tutors consider may have a specific learning difficulty will also be referred to the University's Dyslexia Support Services for assessment.

 The University has extensive learning support facilities.
-Medicine has a policy of allowing a limited amount of extra time in purely academic examinations, by which we mean essays and multiple choice papers.
+Medicine has a policy of allowing a limited amount of extra time in written examinations.
 However, usually no concessions will be made in the conduct of clinical examinations.
 The 1983 Medical Act states that when a University grants a medical degree it is not only confirming that someone has reached the requisite academic level but that they are also fit to practise medicine which, of course, is not simply a question of academic attainment.

 Students with serious communicable diseases

 Health screening and immunisation is carried out by our occupational health service.
 Students who know or believe they might have been at risk of serious viral infections such as Hepatitis B or C or HIV should inform the occupational health service.